 - Try not to panic – if you’re pulled into a meeting at short notice, make contemporaneous notes.
 If you can’t take notes in the meeting, write down a full account of what was said and by whom as soon as possible afterwards.
 Redundancies are stressful and you may forget important things which were said.
 Your note may, at a later date, serve as useful evidence.

 - If you are offered a settlement agreement, don’t feel pressurised to accept it.
 You need to take legal advice on its terms before being bound by it, in any event.

 - Speak to a specialist employment solicitor as soon as possible so you can be fully advised on your options.

-If you have concerns about redundancy or have received a settlement agreement, please contact us today for a free no-obligation consultation by calling either our London or High Wycombe offices on 0203 440 3705 or 01494 451355 respectively, or by email: email@example.com.
+If you have concerns about redundancy or have received a settlement agreement, please contact us today for a free no obligation discussion by calling either our London, Marlow or High Wycombe offices or by email: email@example.com.